salmer/CppDeveloperRoadmap/English/Books/Middle.md

 - [Robert Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164)

     One more work by Uncle Bob.
-For this time, this book will explain to you to think about the architecture of an application/component first before starting rushing with code writing.
+For this time, this book will explain how to think about the architecture of an application/component first before starting rushing into coding.
 It shows where to pay attention upon analyzing a solution design.
-This book is a good start for people, who are interested in architecture tasks in software design and don't know where to begin.
+This book is a good start for people who are interested in architecture tasks in software design and don't know where to begin.
 The knowledge from this book is common for a lot of engineers and will be useful to prevent widespread mistakes in software design.

 - [Ulrich Drepper - What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)